 This is it.
 This is how you find the perfect college—or colleges—for you.
-We created this free ultimate guide to the college search because we know finding a school that fits you—truly fits you—is the secret to college success.
+We created this Ultimate Guide to the College Search because we know finding a school that fits you—truly fits you—is the secret to college success.
 When you find the right college match, everything else tends to fall into place: your chances of being accepted, your financial aid, your happiness.

 Read through this guide.
 Follow the steps.
 And you will find colleges that fit you and your budget.
-Promise.
+We promise!

 Here’s what this college search guide covers:

 - How to think about your college search

 - What to look for in your colleges